muzeyyenyildiz/TodoListByReact/README.md

 ## Features
 - Create a task
-- Mark as completed
+- Mark as completed item
-- Mark as a all completed
+- Mark as all completed items
 - Delete a task
-- Filter (active or complete)
+- Filter (active or completed items)
 - Data saved through local storage 📦